upenn-libraries/Accessibility/Security/contacts.md

 # Application/Service Contact List
-Contact list for individuals responsible for applications and services at levels appropriate to address security concerns.
+Contact list for individuals responsible for applications and services at levels appropriate to address concerns regarding software or patron needs.

 ## Ways to Contact